Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 6. Query order information of missed orders

 The game may lose orders due to various reasons, and call this method to replenish orders.
-You can listen for missing orders in method `queryMissOrder` of listener `Yodo1PurchaseListener`.
+The missing orders can be listened using the method `queryMissOrder` of listener `Yodo1PurchaseListener`.

 ```java
 /**